iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 Certain weapons may have additional effects:

 - Armour piercing weapons: Damage is not reduced by armor
-- Automatic weapons: May be used to suppress instead of attack.
-Any visible targets must make a **presence** save or spend their next action taking cover.
+- Automatic weapons: May be used to make an impaired attack against all visible enemies instead of a regular attack.
+Immediately deduct a usage point from ammo.
 - Blast weapons: May hit multiple targets, distribute the rolled damage between affected targets.
-- Stun weapons: Any character taking damage must make a **presence** save or miss their next action.
+- Stun weapons: Any character taking damage must make a **strength** save or miss their next action.

 ### 2.5 Armour